prbeegala/AzurePaaSAnywhere/README.md

 # Azure PaaS Anywhere
 Now in preview, Azure App Service can run against Kubernetes clusters in AKS or anywhere with Azure Arc.
 With this, you no longer need to choose between the productivity of App Service and control of Kubernetes.
 You can now run Web Apps against a range of fully managed App Service plans or choose to deploy against Azure Kubernetes Service or your own Kubernetes clusters connected through Azure Arc that are running on-premises, at the edge, or in other clouds.
+For more details refer https://azure.microsoft.com/en-gb/updates/public-preview-run-app-service-on-kubernetes-or-anywhere-with-azure-arc/

 In this repo you will find the detailed steps to run Azure web app in a Docker Desktop container.